 9. No Country for Old Men

 You can’t really make a list of the top crime movies and not include at least one Coen Brothers title, right?
 It doesn’t hurt that Javier Bardem made his name playing Anton Chigurgh, one of the all-time great film villains, in this haunting tale.
-This modern classic is currently available on Netflix.
+This modern classic is currently available on HBO Max.

 Nicolas Winding Refn invites you on a dark joyride through Los Angeles in this hypnotic crime thriller starring Ryan Gosling, Carey Mulligan, Bryan Cranston, and Oscar Isaac.
 Gosling plays Driver, a solitary stunt driver who moonlights as a wheelman for LA criminals.
 He strikes up a relationship with his neighbor Irene (Mulligan).
 But things spin out of control when Irene’s criminal husband Standard (Isaac) returns from prison.
 Hyper-stylized, hyper-violent, and with a killer soundtrack, Drive is a trip worth taking.